Cover Image for High-Risk Investments You Should Avoid in 2026

 A company with an impenetrable brand, patented products or services, location dominance, or control over market pricing will be much more likely to survive a market crash or an industry-specific event.

-Some people increase their risk even more by investing in leveraged ETFs, which aim to double or triple the returns of a stock market index but can also double or triple your losses.
+Some people increase their risk even more by investing in leveraged exchange-traded funds.
+This aims to double or triple the returns of a stock market index but can also double or triple your losses.

 Investing in the Next Big Thing